mion00/color-temperature-light-mixer/README.md

     cold_light_color_temp_kelvin: 6000
 ```

-**This integration will set up the following platforms:**
+__This integration will set up the following platforms:__

 Platform | Description
 -- | --
 `light` | The color changing temperature light.
-`sensor` | Two diagnostic sensors to maintain the state of the light across HA reboots.
+`sensor` | Two supporting sensors (hidden by default) to maintain the state of the light across HA reboots.

 ## Track updates